Adobe-Marketing-Cloud/tools/repo/README.md

 # repo - FTP-like tool for JCR content

 Transfers filevault JCR content between the filesystem (unzipped content package) and a server such as AEM (running the package manager HTTP API).
+Great for development.

 Similar to the `vlt` command line tool from [jackrabbit-filevault](http://jackrabbit.apache.org/filevault/overview.html), but faster, bash-script-only and with minimal dependencies.